-If you have frozen your report and you want to apply for a card or loan yourself, you can grant a specific potential lender a one-time access to your credit report to permit that lender to check your credit history.
+If you have frozen your report and you want to apply for a card or loan yourself, you can grant a specific potential lender one-time access to your credit report to permit that lender to check your credit history.

 How to Freeze Your Credit

 The reason that you are able to thaw your credit while an identity thief cannot (even if he or she has your social security number) is the PIN or account login information you set up when you freeze your credit reports for the first time.
 The process can take less than 5 minutes for each CRA, but you will have to request a freeze with each of the three CRAs.
-Here are the links: * Equifax: www.equifax.com/personal/credit-report-services (requires you to set up account with user ID and password) * Experian: www.experian.com/freeze (requires you to set up a PIN) * TransUnion: www.transunion.com/credit-freeze (requires you to set up account with user ID and password)
+Here are the links: * Equifax: www.equifax.com/personal/credit-report-services (requires you to set up an account with a user ID and password) * Experian: www.experian.com/freeze (requires you to set up a PIN) * TransUnion: www.transunion.com/credit-freeze (requires you to set up an account with a user ID and password)

-What about Freezing My Kids Credit?
+What about Freezing My Children’s Credit?

 The 2018 federal law also allows you to place a freeze with the CRAs for your dependents 16 years of age or younger.
 If you freeze your children’s credit report, the law permits them to thaw their own credit themselves after turning 17.

-Freezing your child’s credit goes a long way to prevent the possibility of identity theft now and in the future.
+Freezing your child’s credit goes a long way to preventing the possibility of identity theft now and in the future.
 Most minors who are victims of identity theft do not learn about the crime until they attempt to apply for their first loan or first utility or first cell phone account.
 The average identity theft victim requires nearly a year and a half and spends more than $1,000 to rectify the resulting problems.

 What if, heaven forbid, something were to happen to you and any other adult responsible for your child?
 While many state foster care systems are taking steps to address the issue, children in foster care are far more likely to be victims of identity theft.
-Freeze your child’s credit now and you are providing some powerful identity theft protections for them in the future, just in case they need it.
+Freeze your child’s credit now and you are providing some powerful identity theft protections for them in the future, just in case, they need it.